digitalocean/terraform-provider-digitalocean/docs/index.md

   if unset.)
 The provider will replace `{{.Region}}` (via Go's templating engine) with the slug of the applicable Spaces region.
-* `requests_per_second` - (Optional) This can be used to override the limit of API calls per second and avoid rate limit errors (Defaults to the value of the `DIGITALOCEAN_REQUESTS_PER_SECOND` environment variable or `4.0` if unset).
+* `requests_per_second` - (Optional) This can be used to override the limit of API calls per second and avoid rate limit errors, can be disabled by setting the value to `0.0` (Defaults to the value of the `DIGITALOCEAN_REQUESTS_PER_SECOND` environment variable or `0.0` if unset).